EvanHerman/timeline-express/readme.txt

 == Changelog ==

+= 1.2.8.7 - September 18th, 2016 =
+- Fixed bug where 'years' were not displaying properly when using `TIMELINE_EXPRESS_YEAR_ICONS`.
+- Introduced a new helper function, `timeline_express_get_announcement_date_timestamp`.
+- Double spaced our `helpers.php` file for easier reading.
+- Re-factored a few helper functions.
+- Added a new WPML config file (Now 100% compatible with WPML!).

 = 1.2.8.6 - September 14th, 2016 =
 - Minor tweaks to template engine.
 - Updated add-ons feed.